2017 Review

 • Joint Hungary - Croatia Danube Drava Festival near Barcs.
 International, state, local and civil society officials met to discuss cross-border flood and sustainable river management.
 Neighbouring communities shared traditions, music, river trips and a children's paper boat launch, as well as competing in a friendly fish soup cook-off.
 A visiting delegation from India accompanied ICPDR officials to find out more about river basin management in Europe.

 • Danube Art Master Schools Competition: 2017 saw the 14th year of this 14-country youth competition that unites children across the basin in an artistic extravaganza.
-Read the latest news, including who will be crowned international Danube Art Master in 2017, on Facebook.

 • International Workshop on Flood Protection Education in Budapest.
 Organised by Hungary's EUSDR Priority Area 5 coordination office and National University Public Service Faculty of Water Science, the event promoted the Flood Protection Education Network amongst universities and vocational schools in the Danube region.

 • Shared Ukraine - Romania Tisza celebration in Tyachiv, Zakarpattya.
 An all-new River Quest for school children, the first ever video Water Oscars, recycling actions and the creation of an 80m2 mural of Tisza life inspired local communities to act for their rivers.
 Locals and officials from Romania attended as special guests.
-See above and Facebook for details.

 • Cross-border Bulgarian - Romanian scientific conference in Ruse.
 Water resource issues were under discussion at the conference attended by scientists and officials from research organisations.